immonex/wp-free-plugin-core/README.md

 ## Folder Based Versioning

-The `src` folder contains one development and multiple release version branches:
+The `src` folder usually contains two "version branch" folders for the latest development (`DEV`) and production release (`VX_X_X`) versions.
+It **may** optionally contain multiple production release folders.

 ```
 src
 ├── DEV <────┐ Development Branch (DB), NS: immonex\WordPressFreePluginCore\DEV
-├── V1_0_0   │ PB
+├── V1_0_0   │ optional PB
-├── V1_1_0   │ PB
+├── V1_1_0   │ optional PB
-├── V1_1_1   │ PB
-└── V1_1_7 ──┘ Production Branch (PB), NS: immonex\WordPressFreePluginCore\V1_1_7
+└── V1_1_7 ──┘ Latest Production Branch (PB), NS: immonex\WordPressFreePluginCore\V1_1_7
 ```

 The folder names are also part of the related PHP namespaces in the included files, e.g. `immonex\WordPressFreePluginCore\V1_0_1`.

-`DEV` always contains the latest **development version**.

-**Public (production) releases** of plugins that use this library always refer to the latest **production branch** (including patch level).
+**Public (production) releases** of plugins that use this library always refer to the latest **production branch**.

 ### Background

 Multiple immonex plugins that possibly require **different versions** of the core library can be active in the **same WordPress installation**.
 As these plugins are - more or less - independent components, the Composer dependency management does not work here.
 Ergo: Each plugin must ensure itself that the used core library files exactly match the required version.

-This avoids incompatibilities that can occur, for example, if an incompatible version has already been loaded by another active immonex plugin.
+The **autoloading chain** supplied by this lib avoids incompatibilities that can occur, for example, if an incompatible version has already been loaded by another active immonex plugin.

 ## Development